Kokand, Uzbekistan - Things to Do in Kokand

 Top Things to Do in Kokand

-Booking Tip: Entry costs around $3-5 USD and the palace is open daily except Mondays.
-Visit early morning or late afternoon for the best lighting for photography, and consider hiring a local guide for $10-15 to fully understand the historical significance.
+Booking Tip: Entry costs around $2-3 USD and no advance booking needed.
+Visit in the morning when lighting is best for photos, and consider hiring a local guide at the entrance for $5-10 to get the historical context.

 Getting There